-SMIC posted $9.3 billion in revenue for 2025, an all-time record.
-Its 7nm process yield reportedly reached 92%.
-China plans to increase advanced chip output fivefold by 2028.
-These numbers sound impressive — until you compare them to TSMC, which generated roughly ten times the revenue and whose 3nm process alone accounted for 24% of its wafer income in Q4 2025.
+SMIC posted record 2025 revenue, and market chatter has claimed that its 7nm process yield improved sharply.
+China also wants to raise advanced chip output over the next several years.
+Those signals sound impressive -- until you compare them to TSMC, which generated roughly ten times the revenue and whose 3nm process alone accounted for a large share of its advanced-node wafer income in late 2025.

 This gap between "record-breaking" and "still far behind" is the essential story of Semiconductor Manufacturing International Corporation, China's largest chip foundry and the company at the center of the US-China semiconductor conflict.
 SMIC is simultaneously proof that China can build advanced chips and evidence of how far it still has to go.